pablomarin/GPT-Azure-Search-Engine/README.md

 - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.

-5-Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
+5- Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
 01-Load-Data-ACogSearch.ipynb

+6- Run 02-Quering-AOpenAI.ipynb  and see queries directly from Azure Cognitive Search and how they compare with enhancing the experience with Azure OpenAI

+7- Go to the App/ folder and Cling the Deploy to Azure function to deploy the App.
+It takes a few minutes.